Bohnenblust--Hille inequality for cyclic groups: Applications

 \subsection{Learning bounded quantum observables of low-degrees}

-The reader may consult \cite{SVZ} to learn how quantum Bohnenblust--Hille inequalities in Theorem \ref{thm:bh HW} can be used in learning bounded quantum observables $A\in M_N(\mathbf{C})^{\otimes n}$ that are of low-degrees in Heisenberg--Weyl bases (we actually presented the statements for another basis named after Gell-Mann using the corresponding Bohnenblust--Hille type inequalities).
+The reader may consult an earlier version of \cite{SVZ} to learn how quantum Bohnenblust--Hille inequalities in Theorem \ref{thm:bh HW} can be used in learning bounded quantum observables $A\in M_K(\mathbf{C})^{\otimes n}$ that are of low degree in the Heisenberg--Weyl basis (we also presented the statements for another basis named after Gell-Mann using the corresponding Bohnenblust--Hille type inequalities).

-Also, one may use Bohnenblust--Hille inequalities to prove that bounded low-degree quantum observables are close to some \emph{quantum juntas} i.e. close to operators that act non-trivially on only few qudits.
+Also, one may use noncommutative Bohnenblust--Hille inequalities to obtain other applications, such as junta-type results aforementioned.
 See \cite{VZ22,SVZ} for details.